goshiphq/goship-cms/content/blog/getting-started-with-dropshipping.md

 The bulk of additional work involved with higher demand will fall mostly on your suppliers.
 While you will still need to research and stay up-to-date on the latest trends, this will give you more time to develop your brand image rather than developing products.

-## Disadvantages of Dropshipping
+## Challenges of Dropshipping

+It is better to be prepared for common challenging situations that may occur when managing the dropshipping business.

 ### Liability

-If anything goes wrong down the supply chain, you will still be liable for any mistakes in fulfilling orders.
+If anything goes wrong down the supply chain, you will still be liable for any mistakes in [fulfilling orders](https://www.goship.com/posts/attain-better-inventory-accuracy-to-improve-order-fulfillment).
 On your part as an online retailer, you will have to accept responsibility and apologize to your customers.
 Low-quality and unreliable suppliers can lead to endless frustration when it comes to unsecured shipping, packaging, missing items, and damaged products.

 ### Limited branding and customization